The operating licence for crowdfunding

 An investment-based crowdfunding service means receiving and distributing client projects looking for crowdfunding in a single place, and offering freely transferable securities or accepted instruments on a public platform without fixed liabilities, allowing investors unrestricted access.

-Under Directive (EU) 2020/1503 of the European Parliament and of the Council, the majority of the current crowdfunding providers in Estonia will have to start to apply to Finantsinspektsioon for an operating licence from 10 November 2021.
-More detailed requirements for the licence are set out in the directive.
+Under Directive (EU) 2020/1503 of the European Parliament and of the Council, the majority of the current crowdfunding providers in Estonia have to apply to Finantsinspektsioon for an operating licence More detailed requirements for the licence are set out in the directive.

 The provider of crowdfunding services has to assess whether their activities are of the sort that require a licence or registration for offering securities to the public.

 Applying for an operating licence for crowdfunding

 A legal entity that plans to provide crowdfunding services must submit an application for a licence as a provider of crowdfunding services using the form listed as an annex in the Commission Delegated Regulation (EU) 2022/2112.

 The application for the licence must be submitted with the data and documents required in Article 12 (2) of Delegated Regulation (EU) 2020/1503 of the European Commission, which are described in detail in the Commission Delegated Regulation (EU) 2022/2112.
 These requirements are:

 the name of the provider of the crowdfunding services, including its official name or other business name used, the internet address of the website it manages, and its physical address;